thosgood/this-weeks-finds/markdown/151-200/week151.md

 U(X)/PU(H) = B(PU(H)) = B(K(Z,2)) = K(Z,3) !

-In \"[week149](week149.html)\", I said I\'d like K(Z,3) to be some sort of infinite- dimensional manifold closely related to quantum physics.
+In ["Week 149"](#week149), I said I'd like K(Z,3) to be some sort of infinite- dimensional manifold closely related to quantum physics.
-I\'m happier now, because here we are getting just that - technically, we\'re getting it to be a \"Banach manifold\".
-Of course, I could still complain that this description doesn\'t make the *abelian group structure* on K(Z,3) obvious.
-But it\'s definitely a big step towards understanding what K(Z,n)\'s have to do with quantum theory.
+I'm happier now, because here we are getting just that - technically, we're getting it to be a "Banach manifold".
+Of course, I could still complain that this description doesn't make the *abelian group structure* on K(Z,3) obvious.
+But it's definitely a big step towards understanding what K(Z,n)'s have to do with quantum theory.

-While I\'m at it, I should report some other things people have told me via email.
-If you ponder what I\'ve said, you can see that CP^∞^ has 2nd homology equal to Z, and that the generator of this homology group - the
-\"universal cycle\" - is given geometrically by the obvious way of sticking the sphere CP^1^ inside CP^∞^.
-This is nice because CP^1^ is actually a submanifold of the manifold CP^∞^.
-But according to email from Mark Goresky, Rene Thom has shown that for n \> 6, we cannot make K(Z,n) into a manifold in such a way that the universal cycle is represented by a submanifold!
+While I'm at it, I should report some other things people have told me via email.
+If you ponder what I've said, you can see that CP^\infty^ has 2nd homology equal to Z, and that the generator of this homology group - the "universal cycle" - is given geometrically by the obvious way of sticking the sphere CP^1 inside CP^\infty^.
+This is nice because CP^1 is actually a submanifold of the manifold CP^\infty^.
+But according to email from Mark Goresky, Rene Thom has shown that for n > 6, we cannot make K(Z,n) into a manifold in such a way that the universal cycle is represented by a submanifold!

-On the other hand, Michael Murray reports that Pawel Gajer has managed to make K(Z,n) into something called a \"differential space\", which is not quite a manifold, but good enough to do geometry on.
-I\'m not sure how this relates to Thom\'s work\... but anyway, I should read this
+On the other hand, Michael Murray reports that Pawel Gajer has managed to make K(Z,n) into something called a "differential space", which is not quite a manifold, but good enough to do geometry on.
+I'm not sure how this relates to Thom's work... but anyway, I should read this
 stuff:

 5\) Pawel Gajer, Geometry of Deligne cohomology, Invent.
 Math.
 127